-- 1. Performing more or fewer rolls than the catalog description calls for results in the figure being zeroed. - 2.
+- Performing more or fewer rolls than the catalog description calls for results in the figure being zeroed. - 2.
 All rolls in a rolling turn are slow rolls.
-If a snap roll is performed, the figure is zeroed. - Each variation in the rate of roll is no more than a one (1) point 3. deduction. - Each complete stoppage of the rate of roll is a deduction of one 4.
-(1) point. - 5.
-Each variation in the rate of turn is no more than a one (1) point deduction. - Variations in altitude are deducted using either one (1) point for 6. every five (5) degrees or 100 feet of altitude. - 7.
-One (1) point for every five (5) degrees that the aircraft is not in level flight when reversing roll direction. - One (1) point for every five (5) degrees of roll remaining when the 8. aircraft has reached its exit heading. - 9.
+If a snap roll is performed, the figure is zeroed. - 3.
+Each variation in the rate of roll is a deduction of no more than one (1) point. - 4.
+Each complete stoppage of the rate of roll is a deduction of one (1) point. - 5.
+Each variation in the rate of turn is no more than a one (1) point deduction. - 6.
+Variations in altitude are deducted using either one (1) point for every five (5) degrees or 100 feet of altitude. - 7.
+One (1) point for every five (5) degrees that the aircraft is not in level flight when reversing roll direction. - 8.
+One (1) point for every five (5) degrees of roll remaining when the aircraft has reached its exit heading. - 9.
 One (1) point for every five (5) degrees of turn remaining when the aircraft has completed its last roll.

-FAMILY 3 Combinations of Lines
+Combinations of Lines

-The transition from level flight to 45 degree lines should be at a constant and reasonable 1/8 looping radius.
-All lines within the figure should be equal in length.
-The 45 degree transitions in Family 3.1 should constant have а and reasonable radius and not (as drawn) a sharp corner.
-(Fig 8.5.6)
+The transition from level flight to 45 degree lines must be at a constant and reasonable 1/8 looping radius.
+All lines within the figure must be equal in length.
+The 45 degree transitions in Family 3.1 must have a constant and reasonable radius and not (as drawn) a sharp corner (Fig 8.5.6).